Arthur Donaldson: Early years

 Donaldson was born in Dundee, the son of George Donaldson, a yarn dresser.
 He was educated at Harris Academy, leaving in 1917 with five Higher leaving certificate passes.
-After working as an assistant registrar of births, deaths and marriages in Dundee from 1918 to 1920, he began a career in journalism as a reporter with The Courier, a Dundee newspaper.
+After working as an assistant registrar of births, deaths and marriages in Dundee from 1918-20, he began a career in journalism as a reporter with The Courier, a Dundee newspaper.
 In 1923, he decided to emigrate to the United States to try his hand as a journalist there.
 Donaldson did not find work as a journalist and instead found employment in Detroit, MI as secretary to the head of an engineering department in the automotive industry, then attended the Detroit Institute of Technology to study engineering.
 He eventually became assistant secretary in the Chrysler Corporation's public procurement division, responsible for dealing with the United States Department of Defense.

 Although now beginning to be established in the United States, Donaldson took a keen interest in the developing political movement for Scottish independence back home.
 To that end, in 1928 he joined the newly formed National Party of Scotland as an overseas member.
 In 1932, Donaldson married Violet "Vi" Bruce, another expatriate Scot (from Forfar) and they set up home in Washington D.C., where he continued to work for Chrysler.
-Donaldson joined the Scottish National Party (SNP) in 1934, and three years later returned to his native Scotland with his family, settling at Lugton, Ayrshire, where he established a poultry farm.
+Donaldson joined the Scottish National Party in 1934, and three years later returned to Scotland with his family, settling at Lugton, Ayrshire, where he established a poultry farm.
 In 1944, he moved to his wife's native Forfar, where he worked in retail business and as a freelance journalist.